New Zealand Holiday - Kaikoura, Picton and the Havelock Mail Boat - 4th April to 10th April

 From Geraldine we skirted around Christchurch heading for Amberley a small town to the North and our staging post on the way to Kaikoura.
 The Teviot View Motel was very comfortable and the hosts were friendly.
 We had a wander on the beach at the end of the road.
-Not a paddling day on Amberley Beach.
-The weather was still a bit wild.
-I ventured for a hair cut in the barber next to the Supermarket.
+It was not a paddling day on Amberley Beach.
+The weather was still a bit wild after the recent storm.
+I ventured for a hair cut in the Barbers next to the Supermarket.
 I had to wait a short time but the other customers were friendly and one recommended we go to Ohau Point near Kaikoura to see the seals.
-Amberley has a very fine Pie Shop which of course we visited and picked up lunch.
+Turned out to be an excellent tip.
+Amberley has a very fine Pie Shop which, of course, we visited and picked up lunch.

 Kaikoura